membrane/api-gateway/cli/examples/loadbalancer-client-2/README.txt

 1. Go to the examples/loadbalancer-client-2 directory.

-2. Execute router.bat or router.sh
+2. Execute service-proxy.bat or service-proxy.sh

    This will start 3 service proxies providing a router and the load balancer.